On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Preliminaries

 Nakamura proved that some linear combinations of the elliptic Soul\'e characters are nontrivial \cite[(3.12)]{Na2}.
-In \cite{IS1/2}, we conditionally proved that the elliptic Soul\'e characters arising from once-punctured CM elliptic curves are nontrivial.
-We briefly summarize previous results.
+In our previous paper \cite{IS1/2}, we conditionally proved that the elliptic Soul\'e characters arising from once-punctured CM elliptic curves are also nontrivial.
+We briefly summarize our previous results.